dedix-7/alx-higher_level-dohou/functions.md

 .startswith() -> This method checks if a string starts with a string.
 Note that this method is ##case sensitive##

 .endswith() -> This method checks if a string starts with a string.
 Note that this method is ##case sensitive##

+str() -> This function converts the number assigned to a variable into a string.
+Use case: str(name_of_var).
+This function is also used on number literals (Use case: str(10))

+.find() -> This method helps to find the location of a string in another string (commonly referred to as a substring).
+The method returns the index of the string that the substring starts with (the beginning character of the substring).